 - 1 cup (200 g) Greek yogurt

 - ½ teaspoon salt

-- 8 tablespoon unsalted butter 113 g, cut into small cubes and chilled
+- 8 tablespoon (112 g) unsalted butter cut into small cubes and chilled

-- 1 large egg whisked with a teaspoon of water, for egg wash
+- 1 large egg whisked with a tablespoon of water, for egg wash

 - Coarse or granulated sugar for tops of biscuits before baking

 - Before starting on your fruit, dice up your butter and let chill in the fridge while you prepare for biscuit time.Slice strawberries in quarters and place in a medium bowl.
 Add blueberries or your fruit of choice.
 Add the juice from half a lemon and sprinkle sugar over top.
 Stir together and set aside on the counter or in the fridge.

 - Add heavy cream, sugar, and salt to a medium bowl.
 Using a whisk or a hand mixer, whip to soft peaks.
 Add yogurt and continue mixing until peaks hold when whisk or beaters are lifted from the bowl.
 Cover and chill until ready to use.

 - Preheat oven to 450°F and line a baking sheet with parchment paper.
 In a large mixing bowl, whisk together all the dry ingredients.